pypa/packaging.python.org/source/extensions.rst

-  One particularly notable feature of C extensions is that, when they don't need to call back into the interpreter runtime, they can release CPython's global interpreter lock around long-running operations (regardling of whether those operations are CPU or IO bound).
+  One particularly notable feature of C extensions is that, when they don't need to call back into the interpreter runtime, they can release CPython's global interpreter lock around long-running operations (regardless of whether those operations are CPU or IO bound).

 Not all extension modules will fit neatly into the above categories.
 The